Does lifting three scenes produce something closer to the final cut Kubrick might have delivered?

 Tragically on his final film Eyes Wide Shut, the director died not long after first showing a cut of the film to Warner Bros., the same cut that was released in 1999.

-The film’s idiosyncratic rhythm has prompted 20 years of speculation over whether Kubrick might have made further trims before the film went into theatres.
+The film’s idiosyncratic rhythm has prompted 20+ years of conversation over whether Kubrick might have made further trims before the film went into theatres.

 This speculative edit is an extremely humble attempt to cut the existing Eyes Wide Shut footage in line with the intent of Kubrick’s own late-game recuts of The Shining and 2001.